i-abdullahirshad/gamepadscheck/src/content/articles/controller-jitter.md

 That distinction decides your fix.
 Recalibration corrects a steady offset and does nothing at all for jumping values.

 Also test the sticks in motion.
-Push a stick slowly along one axis and watch the numbers climb.
+Push a stick slowly along the outer edge to check for [circularity error](/circularity-error/), and along one axis to watch the numbers climb.
 They should rise smoothly.
-If they skip, stall or bounce backward while you move steadily, the track underneath is worn or contaminated.
+If they skip, stall or bounce backward while you move steadily (something you can easily verify with a [controller snapback test](/controller-snapback-test/)), the track underneath is worn or contaminated.

 Do the same with your triggers.
 A trigger pulled slowly should climb evenly from 0.00 toward 1.00.
 Values that jump about mid pull point to a failing analog sensor.